Planaltina, Federal District

-Planaltina is an administrative region in the Federal District in Brazil.
+Planaltina ([plɐ.nawˈtʃi.nɐ]) is an administrative region in the Federal District in Brazil.
+It is located in the east of the Federal District, bordering Fercal, Sobradinho, and Itapoã to the west, and Paranoá to the south.
+With an area of 1.534 square kilometers, it is the largest administrative region of the Federal District.
+Planaltina has a population of 177.540.
+The region seat was founded in 1859 and is the oldest city in the Federal District.

 History

-Beginning in the first half of the eighteenth century bandeirantes came to this region looking for gold and emeralds.
+Beginning in the first half of the 18th century, bandeirantes came to this region looking for gold and emeralds.
 Existing documents do not tell us the exact date of the foundation of Planaltina, but it is believed to be 1790.
 According to oral tradition, the first name of the settlement was Mestre d'Armas because a blacksmith, expert in the art of fixing and dealing with weapons (armas), settled in the region.

-The founding of the nucleus which gave birth to Planaltina is attributed to José Gomes Rabelo, a rancher who transferred from the former capital of the Province of Goiás, to a small lake called Lagoa Bonita, later extending his land to the dwelling known as "Mestre d'Armas".
+The founding of the nucleus, which gave birth to Planaltina is attributed to José Gomes Rabelo, a rancher who transferred from the former capital of the province of Goiás, to a small lake called Lagoa Bonita, later extending his land to the dwelling known as "Mestre d'Armas".
 A chapel was erected to pay homage to Saint Sebastian, who had supposedly spared the settlers from an epidemic that attacked them at the time.
 Dona Marta Carlos Alarcão ordered a wooden statue of the saint from Portugal, which was later substituted for a larger one when the church was expanded.

 On 19 August 1859 the Assembléia Provincial de Goiás, created the District of Mestre d'Armas, which belonged to the municipality of Formosa, Goiás.
 This date became the official date of the foundation of the city of Planaltina.
 In 1891, the Arraial de São Sebastião de Mestre d'Armas was raised to the category of Vila by a decree of the governor of the province, Antônio de Faria Albernaz, separating from Formosa.

-In 1892 the Vila was officially installed, after the donation of houses for the establishment of the government, the jail, and a school.
-In this same year the Cruls Commission came to the area to make the first studies for the implantation of the future national capital.
+In 1892, the Vila was officially installed, after the donation of houses for the establishment of the government, the jail, and a school.
+In this same year, the Cruls Commission came to the area to make the first studies for the implantation of the future national capital.
 The commission was made up of astronomers, doctors, pharmacists, geologists, botanists, etc. As a result of their work, an area of 14,400 km2 was set aside on paper where the future capital would be built.
 A report was also published giving details on the conditions of the region.
 Only much later would these studies be put into practice.